masajid390/non-blocking-api/README.md

 # non-blocking-api

+> Note: Parts of this project were implemented with the assistance of an AI coding assistant (code, docs, and CI setup).

 A production-ready Fastify + TypeScript API with comprehensive security, caching, and resilience features.
 Built with best practices for performance and observability.

 ## Features